psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "*Them?*"

 " For sure, man !
 Them . . . the sins of the corpse.
 He takes them away ; and are you for thinking God would let the innocent suffer for the guilty?
-No . . . the person . . . the Sin- Eater, you know , . . takes them away on himself, and one by one the air of heaven washes them away till he, the Sin-Eater, is clean and whole as before."
+No . . . the person . . . the SinEater, you know , . . takes them away on himself, and one by one the air of heaven washes them away till he, the Sin-Eater, is clean and whole as before."

 "But if it is a man you hate ... if it is a corpse that is the corpse of one who has been a curse and a foe ... if ... "